nickbrandt/GitLab/doc/user/group/issues_analytics/index.md

 You can change the total number of months displayed by setting a URL parameter.
 For example, `https://gitlab.com/groups/gitlab-org/-/issues_analytics?months_back=15`
-would show a total of 15 months for the chart in the GitLab.org grouop.
+would show a total of 15 months for the chart in the GitLab.org group.

 The **Search or filter results...** field can be used for filtering the issues by any attribute.
 For example, labels, assignee, milestone, and author.